 The North/South Track through the park has long, deep wash outs.
 Travel at safe speed.
 Some sections are quite sandy, particularly crossing Rudall River.

-Karlamilyi National Park is accessble by 4WD over rough and unmaintained roads.
+Karlamilyi National Park is accessble by four-wheel-drive over rough and unmaintained roads.
 There are no facilities at the park.
 Visitors need to be self-sufficient and well prepared with adequate food, water, communication, medical supplies and mechanical equipment for desert travel.
 Visitors need to be confident and capable of navigation and driving in remote locations.

 Access via Marble Bar is along the Ripon Hills Road, and Telfer Road to the northern park boundary.